JoeyStanley/real/cv.md

 <a href="/downloads/171006-LCUGA4-UT_abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
 <a href="/downloads/171007-LCUGA4-UT-slides.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

 **Joseph A. Stanley**.
-"The linguistic effects of a changing timber industry: Language change in Cowlitz County, WA" The 4th Annual Linguistics Conference at UGA ([LSUGA4](http://www.lsuga.com/conference/2017)).
+"The linguistic effects of a changing timber industry: Language change in Cowlitz County, WA."
+The 4th Annual Linguistics Conference at UGA ([LSUGA4](http://www.lsuga.com/conference/2017)).
 Athens, GA.
 October 6–8, 2017.
 <a href="/downloads/171006-LCUGA4-WA-slides.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

 Rachel Olsen, Michael Olsen, Katherine Kuiper, **Joseph A. Stanley**, [Margaret E. L. Renwick](http://faculty.franklin.uga.edu/mrenwick/), & William A. Kretzschmar, Jr. “New Perspectives on Historical Southern Speech.”
 Panel presented at the 2017 Integrative Research and Ideas Symposium ([IRIS](https://graduatestudents.org/)).
 Athens, GA.
 March 20, 2017.